mahnazzzz/TestAssignmentStudypoint/TestAssignment3/README.md

 ## Class-level smells:

-.Large class: a class that has grown too large.
+- Large class: a class that has grown too large.
 .Feature envy: a class that uses methods of another class excessively.
 .Lazy class / freeloader: a class that does too little.
 .Too many parameters: a long list of parameters is hard to read